Popular 5-day trek connecting historical centers of regions Tusheti and Khevsureti.

 From there it's only 30 minutes to Shatili fortress.

 When it comes to sleeping, you have several options in Shatili.
 You can camp - the best spots are by the river upstream from the village and at the football pitch above the fortress.
 In theory, you can also sleep in one of the abandoned tower houses - some were transformed into guesthouses but there are still many empty ones.
 However, this works better in theory than in reality since these towers are quite dirty and dusty.

 Of course, there are also several guesthouses, some in the fortress, others in the upper village and there are also a few down by the river, opposing the fortress.
 Some good ones are:

 Guesthouse Mziani - very pleasant guesthouse located in the new village, it´s the first house on your left if you enter the village from the direction of the football pitch.
 The hosts are helpful, friendly and speak English, German and Russian - thanks to them, the guesthouse, even though it´s fairly popular, retained its family atmosphere.
 Food is tasty and rooms modern, at least by Shatili standards.
 Overall, a pretty good pick.

 Jalabauri guesthouse - traditional guesthouse situated in the tower-house, close to the center of the fortress.
-This tower looks a bit more "lived in" compared to the "Front castle" but just as much charming.
-The owner speaks English and know the surrounding mountains very well.
+This tower looks a bit more "lived-in" compared to the "Front castle" but just as much charming.
+The owner speaks English and knows the surrounding mountains very well.

 Many great photos used in this article were taken by Mario Sklenar.
 More of his photos can be found here.